Fleny113/EndpointMapper/README.md

 ```

 > **Note**
-> In the code you need to add the action passed as first argument to `.AddSwaggerGen()`, `config` it's the name
+> In the code you'll need to add the action passed as first argument to `.AddSwaggerGen()`, `config` it's the name
 > of the variable to witch the `SwaggerGenOption` instance is bound, if you named it in another way you need to change
-> the code accordingly, if you are unsure there is an example of the complete call to `.AddSwaggerGen()` to the [end of
+> the code accordingly, if you're not sure about what you're doing there is an example of the complete call to `.AddSwaggerGen()` at the [end of
 > the swagger section](#addswaggergen-example-call)

 ### AddSwaggerGen example call

 This is an example call to the `.AddSwaggerGen()` method witch has both XML comments integration and user authentication

-This call is here to help understand the code snippet(s) in the context of the whole call, you may not copy-paste all
+This call is here to help you understand the code snippet(s) in the context of the whole call, you may not copy-paste all
-the function as (especially the authentication stuff) requires edits based on your application needs, if you want more
+the function as (especially the authentication stuff) it requires edits based on your application needs, if you want more
 context you can refer to the `EndpointMapper.TestApplication/Program.cs` file

 ```csharp